Technical-Publications-Bombardier/imgIdentifier/README.md

 # 🖼️ ImageTypeIdentifier

-This Java-based utility scans folders for image files and identifies their type—even when file extensions are missing—using signature-based detection.
-Perfect for batch processing and validating graphic assets.
+This Java-based utility scans folders for image files and identifies their type using signature-based detection when file extensions are missing (file ends in `.xxx`).

 ## 🚀 Getting Started

 ### Prerequisites